Hannahville Indian Community History

 After 1965, with President Lyndon Johnson’s War on Poverty national initiatives, their living conditions began to improve, hope was reestablished and the infrastructure began making significant gains.
 They joined Bay Mills, Keweenaw Bay and Saginaw Chippewa with the establishment of the Inter-Tribal Council of Michigan, Inc. in 1966.

 In 1975, they opened their own K-8 tribal school, via a grant from the American Bicentennial Commission for a “community arts and crafts building”.
 It is known as a K-12 BIA funded tribal grant and Michigan Charter Public School Academy, and is housed in a beautiful state-of-the-art educational complex.
 The school and the welfare of the community children, continues to be the heartbeat of the Hannahville Potawatomi.

 In the early 1990s they signed a gaming compact with the Governor of the State of Michigan and open a casino.
-It has evolved into the new Chip-In Casino/Hotel/Resort.
-The gaming operations in this rural, high unemployment area of Michigan, has proven to be a major industry and economic boom to the region for both the Native and non-native communities.
+It has evolved into the new Island Resort and Casino.
+The gaming operations in this rural, high unemployment area of Michigan, has proven to be a major industry and economic boom to the region for both the Native and non-Native communities.

 Today, Hannahville has a host of new tribal facilities and membership services.
 They now possess the financial wherewithal to regularly interact with their other Potawatomi band relatives and has ignited their cultural-language-spirituality renewal.

 The people are quiet for the most part, but have a can-do attitude when they plan for their future and usually reach their goals.
-Substance abuse is still a major problem as well as other social maladies, despite the recent financial success.
-However, it takes a long time and a great deal of hard work to overcome historic trauma, cultural denial and a lost sense of identity’s, community and purpose.
-They are in the midst of their grieving, letting go and healing the whole community and person initiatives.
+Substance abuse is still a major problem, as well as other social maladies, despite the recent financial success.
+However, it takes a long time and a great deal of hard work to overcome historic trauma, cultural denial and a lost sense of identities, community and purpose.
+They are in the midst of their grieving, letting go and the healing of the whole community.